 According to the Federal Employment Agency, the contract ends at the date agreed upon.
 Should the contract be terminated prior to this date, a notice period of 2 weeks should be observed.
 The contract should be terminated in written form.

 Here is what you should do after cancelling your contract: stay with your current host family until you find a new host family.
 Ideally, your host family will help you in your search.
 In exchange, you can help them find a new au pair.
 In case of serious circumstances, the contract may be terminated with immediate effect.

 For you as an au pair, the regulations of your host country, Germany, apply.
 As an au pair in Germany, you need to be covered by insurance for the following cases: illness, pregnancy, childbirth and accident.
 According to the Federal Employment Agency (Bundesagentur für Arbeit), your host family must take out these insurances for you.
 The family also bears the costs involved.

 Do you have questions?
-Our insurance partners Dr. Walter and World Nomads can provide you with further information about au pair and travel insurance.
+Our insurance partner Dr. Walter can provide you with further information about au pair insurance.

 You are from an EU country?

 Please clarify with your health insurance company to what extent and for how long your insurance is valid in Germany.
 Are you covered by insurance in case of illness, pregnancy, childbirth and accident?
 If your insurance is only partially valid in Germany or does not provide any coverage while you are abroad, your host family should take out an insurance for you.
 You should discuss this matter with your host family prior to your arrival.
 It is often advisable aoso for EU au pairs to arrange additional insurance coverage for the au pair stay.

 You are from a non-EU country?